monix/monix-connect/README.md

 val storage = Storage.create(projectId, credentials)
 ```
 Once you have a storage object created you can begin to work with GCS.
-You can create a new Google Cloud Storage Bucket by using the methods on
+You can create a new Storage Bucket by using the methods on
 the Storage object:

 ```scala